KrishanuGharami/AgRex-Project/README.md

 Connect with me on [LinkedIn](https://www.linkedin.com/in/krishanugharami/)

 ## ⭐ Show Your Support
-If you like this project, consider giving it a ⭐ on GitHub!.
+If you like this project, consider giving it a ⭐ on GitHub!